 - Metal framing with aluminum sides

-Most people don't have the welding skills or tools to create the metal framing, so out of these three options, the two most popular are PVC and wood.
-The procedure for how to build a camper shell is almost identical in both cases, the only difference is in how all of the components are attached to each other.
-In the case of wood, nails will do, but in the case of PVC and fiberglass you'll be using adhesives.
+Most people don't have the welding skills or tools to create the metal framing, so out of these three options, the two most popular use PVC and wood.
+The procedure for how to build a camper shell is almost identical in both cases.
+The only difference is in how all the components are attached to each other.
+In the case of wood, nails will do, but in the case of PVC and fiberglass, you'll be using adhesives.

 How to Build a Camper Shell in a Weekend

 Before you get started, you should spend some time taking accurate measurements of the bed of your truck.
-While you're at the hardware store, if you're opting for the PVC shell, then you'll need to buy about ten 1-inch PVC pipes, each ten feet long.
-Purchase ten three-way PVC angle joints and also pick up PVC adhesive.
+While you're at the hardware store, if you're opting for the PVC shell, you'll need to buy about 10 1-inch PVC pipes, each 10-feet long.
+Purchase 10 three-way PVC angle joints and also pick up PVC adhesive.
 For the walls, pick up four fiberglass kits (which include fiberglass cloth and resin).

-If you're going with a wood frame, all you need to do is replace the PVC piping with 10-foot lengths of 2x2 lumber, and 1/4-inch plywood sheets rather than the fiberglass.
+If you're going with a wood frame, all you need to do is replace the PVC piping with 10-foot lengths of 2-by-2 lumber, and one-quarter-inch plywood sheets rather than the fiberglass.
 Also, pick waterproof wood sealant.
 Remember to pick up small windows if you want them.